-Aluminum is a widely used metal and is used in various fields.
+Aluminum alloy is a widely used metal and is used in various fields.
 However, there is still a lack of knowledge about whether aluminum will rust.
 This article will explore whether aluminum rust and why.
 We’ll analyze the chemical and physical properties of aluminum, explain what rust is, and why aluminum doesn’t rust easily.
 Finally, we will discuss the advantages and disadvantages of aluminum in practical applications, as well as the prospects for future applications.
 Through this article, we hope readers can better understand aluminum and use aluminum products correctly to ensure their long-term use and maintenance.

 Properties of Aluminum